The impact of daily stress on autoimmune conditions

-What happens to the immune system under stress?
+What happens to your immune system under stress?

 Even stress from one’s past or childhood can cause the immune system to behave differently than it normally should (7, 8).
-Stress impacts hormones, and hormones impact the immune system, making immune cells produce more of the stress molecules cytokines, which cause changes in sleep pattern, depression, and changes in appetite (9).
+Stress impacts hormones, and hormones impact the immune system—making immune cells produce more of the stress molecule cytokines, which causes changes in sleep pattern, depression, and appetite (9).

 How stress ages the immune system

-Prolonged stress makes someone significantly more likely to develop allergies and autoimmune diseases (14-16).
+Prolonged stress makes people significantly more likely to develop allergies and autoimmune diseases (14-16).

-Alcohol consumption, smoking, malnutrition, and sleep disturbances all amplify the impact of negative stress on the body (17, 18).
-By reducing these, you can improve your immune and overall health.
+Alcohol consumption, smoking, malnutrition, and sleep disturbances all amplify the negative impact of stress on the body (17, 18).
+By reducing these behaviors, you can improve your immune and overall health.

-Sex hormones, especially DHEA (dehydroepiandrosterone), a building block for both estrogen and testosterone, can tamper with the immune system (19).
+Sex hormones—especially DHEA (dehydroepiandrosterone), a building block for both estrogen and testosterone—can tamper with the immune system as well (19).

-Even unexplained health issues, like longer times to heal wounds, can be caused by the impact of high stress on the immune system (20).
+Even unexplained health issues, like wounds taking a long time to heal, can be caused by the impact of high stress on the immune system (20).

 Stress and sleep

-Getting good sleep is important for maintaining low stress levels and keeping the immune system in check, and even one night of bad sleep will mess up the immune system (21, 22).
+Getting good sleep is important for maintaining low stress levels and keeping the immune system in check.
+Even just one night of bad sleep can mess up the immune system (21, 22).

 Stress continuously and chronically activates the immune system.
-In irritable bowel syndrome (IBS), high cortisol increases gastrointestinal (GI) symptoms (23), and can lead to autoimmune diseases (24).
+In the case of irritable bowel syndrome (IBS), high cortisol increases gastrointestinal (GI) symptoms, and can lead to autoimmune diseases (23,24).
 In people with autoimmune conditions, it takes much longer to stabilize the immune system and reduce flare-ups after being exposed to stress (25).